Tapping China's "leftover treasure", Alibaba online funds platform nears $3.3 bln

 Zhou said Tianhong is now discussing the introduction of other money market products for e-commerce sales.

-"Most fund management companies are interested," said Terrance Hui, chief executive of Invesco Great Wall Fund Management Co, a joint venture between Great Wall Securities Co and Atlanta-based Invesco Ltd (IVZ.N).
+"Most fund management companies are interested," said Terrance Hui, chief executive of Invesco Great Wall Fund Management Co, a joint venture between Great Wall Securities Co and Atlanta-based Invesco Ltd.